Last updated: ·Style & AI

 Best Hairstyles for Oval-Faced Men

 For men, the oval face's versatility is at its most evident — nearly every cut category has options that work well.
 The primary consideration is managing face length: styles that add too much crown height without any side volume can make an already-long oval tip into oblong territory.
 Balance is the keyword.
+For a deep-dive with barber scripts and product recommendations, see our Men's Hairstyles by Face Shape guide.

 • Textured quiff or modern pompadouradds height without excessive length — the side taper balances the crown volume well; works across hair types